An accurate diagnosis and early treatment can ensure a better quality of life for people with Parkinson’s disease.

 Our movement disorder specialists are Parkinson’s disease experts.
 These specialized neurologists have advanced training and experience to give you the most accurate and comprehensive diagnosis.
 We employ a team approach to build your individualized care plan.
 This team may include your primary care provider, social workers, physical therapists and others to maximize your treatment outcomes.

-At Banner Health, our neurologists have years of experience in testing and diagnosing Parkinson's disease.
+At Banner Brain & Spine, our neurologists have years of experience in testing and diagnosing Parkinson's disease.
 Our team of compassionate experts knows that each patient is different, so we work with you to quickly find the right diagnosis to begin building your treatment plan.

 Parkinson’s is not simple to diagnose.
 No test exists to diagnose Parkinson’s disease.
 Doctors test and diagnose Parkinson’s based on your medical history, symptoms and neurological and physical exams.

 Many times a primary care provider is the first to suspect a Parkinson’s diagnosis.
 If you’re experiencing symptoms such as tremors, shaking, slow movement, stiffness and/or trouble with balance, talk to your doctor or seek the opinion of a neurologist.
 Banner Brain & Spine neurologists are movement disorder specialists, who have experience and specific training to assess and treat Parkinson’s.
 Learn more about what tests are done to check for Parkinson’s.

 Medical history and physical exam: In general, a neurologist makes a Parkinson’s diagnosis based on asking questions about your medical history and symptoms and conducting a physical exam.
 Consider having a spouse or someone close to you at your appointment to help answer questions and provide perspective.